unfoldingWord-dev/Resource-Container/docs/structure.rst

 ============================

 Resource containers (RCs) exist as directories.
 They may be optionally compressed or packaged so long as the compressed file follows standard naming conventions for the file extension.
+For example:

-E.g. a zipped RC would end in ``.zip``, a tarred RC would end in ``.tar``, a tarred+bzip2 RC would end in ``.tar.bz2`` etc.
+- a zipped RC would end in ``.zip``,
+- a tarred RC would end in ``.tar``,
+- a tarred+bzip2 RC would end in ``.tar.bz2``

 A git repository is also a valid way to store RCs.

 .. note:: When naming an RC directory or repository the best practice is to use a combination of the resource and